 The Environmental Report to include information on the likely significant effects on the environment, including on issues such as biodiversity, fauna, flora, population, human health, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
-Likely significant effects on environmental factors is set out in Table 8.1 in Appendix A2 and Section 8.2 above.
-Table 8.2 below identifies where there are significant interrelationships between the environmental factors.
+Likely significant effects on environmental factors is set out in Table 8.1 in Appendix A2 and Table 8.3 in Appendix A3 and Sections 8.2 and 8.3 above.
+Table 8.5 below identifies where there are significant interrelationships between the environmental factors.
 The implementation of the Plan will not affect the interrelationships between these components.